hellymac/planemo/cwl2galaxy.md

 - `label`
 - `doc`

-**TO DO:** Verify uses case of array of arrays or records of records are taken into account.
-Look for ways to include SecondaryFile.
+**TODO:** Look for ways to include SecondaryFile.

 ### 1.2/ Outputs, stdout
 For each output an python objest "`Output_cwl`" is created.
 Others parameters than Files are not taken into account by Galaxy Collected information:
 - name
+- `outputBinding/glob`
-- `glob`
+- format
 - `label`
 - `doc`
 Galaxy outputs cannot be optional, but if an output file is not found, there is no error, it is just not in outputs.
 Others outputs type can be found in the json output file.

-**TO DO:** only name and type are given in the Output field in CWL workflows, so for output data it only gives the type, not the name or the format of the file.
+File, stdout, Directory, array of Files/Directories or File/Directory fields from records

 ### 1.3/ others keys